Ryan Murphy’s ‘Hollywood’ miniseries is a woke ’40s fantasy

 Murphy said he’s realized that “what I was really drawn to was the story of lost potential.
 Nothing in the world is sadder than that, to me.”

 The fictional characters of “Hollywood” seek a happier ending.
 Among them: a studio boss’ slighted wife, played by Patti LuPone; an Asian American screenwriter (Darren Criss, also a series producer); a gay African American writer (Jeremy Pope) and a black actress with star power (Laura Harrier).
-The fictional characters rub shoulders with real-life figures including Hudson, Wong (Michelle Krusiec) and McDaniel (Julia Pace Mitchell).
+The fictional characters rub shoulders with real-life figures including Hudson, Wong (Michelle Krusiec) and McDaniel (Queen Latifah).
 Jim Parsons, Dylan McDermott and David Corenswet also co-star.

 Murphy also employs his knowledge of what he calls “buried history,” including a bustling LA service station that hired attractive young men to provide gas, and then some, for eager customers.
 Careful research went into the series’ re-creations of real events, period costumes and settings, Murphy said.

-“The man is a huge fan of Hollywood, so it’s not surprising to me that this series was a passion project,” said Janet Mock, a producer, writer and director for the series who also works on “Pose” with Murphy.
+“The man is a huge fan of Hollywood, so it’s not surprising to me that this series was a passion project,” said Janet Mock, an executive producer, writer and director for the series who also works on “Pose” with Murphy.
 “He has a bold vision, and a part of that vision was to create a revisionist history of sorts that forces us to face our past while also thinking about how that has affected our present.”

 There’s still work to be done to foster inclusiveness, said both Mock and Pope, a Broadway performer (“Ain’t Too Proud to Beg”) making his TV debut as screenwriter Archie.

-Note: This story is corrected with Queen Latifah playing Hattie McDaniel.